Apple AirTags release date, price, news and features

 Apple AirTags have finally been revealed during the Apple Event in April, and they're here: a Tile-like tracker you can attach to anything and find using the network of Apple devices that exist in the world.

 So what are AirTags?
-The pitch is that you clip one of these things to an item you don’t want to lose, and you’ll then be able to track it from an Apple device.
-While we originally heard only say that they'll work through iPhones, Apple revealed they work with every device in Apple’s ecosystem.
+The pitch is that you clip one of these things to an item you don’t want to lose, and you’ll then be able to track it from an Apple device using the enhanced Find My app.

-We'd heard about the AirTags for years, through rumors and evidence via code snippets from iOS 13 and iOS 14 suggesting a new device would be coming.
-We didn't hear anything about the Apple AirTags at WWDC 2020, the iPhone 12 unveiling, or Apple's One More Thing launch event for Macs on November 10, and the end of 2020 arrived with no AirTags debut.

 Cut to the chase